ferkofodor-dtu/probeai/reports/README.md

 > Answer:

 I used the following GCP services in my project:
-- **Compute Engine**: I used Compute Engine to train my models in the cloud.
-I used a custom container to train my models.
+- **Compute Engine**: Engine is used for running virtual machines.
+I used it to run my training script from the exercises.
+- **Container Registry**: is used for storing Docker images.
+I used it to store my training image.
-- **Cloud Storage**: I used Cloud Storage to store my data and trained models.
-I used a bucket to store my data and a container registry to store my trained models.
+- **Cloud Storage**: is used for storing data.
+I used it to store my training data.
-- **Cloud Build**: I used Cloud Build to build my custom container.
-I used a trigger to automatically build the container whenever I pushed code to my repository.
+- **Cloud Build**: is used for building Docker images.
+I used it to build my training image.

 ### Question 18